isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Science Department.md

 </tbody>
 </table>

-<p align="justify"><b>Experimental Investigation Through Laboratary Lessons</b><br>Concepts are better learned when students can see it happening for themselves.
+<p align="justify"><b>2.
+Experimental Investigation Through Laboratary Lessons</b><br>Concepts are better learned when students can see it happening for themselves.
 This allows them to become young Scientists, discovering the concepts through experimentation.</p>
 <table style="minWidth: 50px">